Negotiations phrases: Dealing with unreasonable demands exercise

 Close

-7. A way to ask the other side/party for their opinion on how to resolve the situation, is
+7. A phrase used to ask the other side/party for their opinion on what to do next when negotiations are not going well, is

 How do you suggest we proceed: